Guiditooo/D2_Final_Tank_Game/README.md

 * [2] - Animations: The game implements Animator/Controller on UI and Gameplay.
 * [3] - Correct use of some kind of Post-Processing.
 * [4] - Terrain: Instead of using a plane as terrain, use a smooth curved terrain.
 (Ex: Perling noice generated terrain).
 * [5] - No Warnings on the code.
+DONE
 * [6] - Publish the game on itch.io.
-Released on GitHub and has a README.md ALMOST
+Released on GitHub and has a README.md DONE

 # Advanced Requirements - From 8 to 10
 NOTE: It means a high detail level.
 Not a super realistic game, but a game with a high level of polish.